msaelices/whatsapp-mcp-server/README.md

 The WhatsApp MCP server accepts these command-line arguments:
 - `--debug`: Increase verbosity level for debugging
+- `--host`: Host to bind the server to (default: 127.0.0.1)
+- `--port`: Port to bind the server to (default: 8000)

 ### Debugging

 For debugging the MCP server:
 - Use MCP inspector: `npx @modelcontextprotocol/inspector whatsapp-mcp`
 - View logs in your Claude Desktop logs directory (typically `~/Library/Logs/Claude/` on macOS)
+- Access the FastMCP web interface at http://localhost:8000 for interactive API documentation

 ## Development